NIU1638962/iot-server/README.md

 The server works deploying a Docker container.
 And launching the server in it, using the port `8080`.

+The process of public IP, DNS set up and machine deployment is left to the end user, is not provided here.

 Here we can see an example of the frontend:
 ![Image of the front end of the WebPage provided by the server](images/frontend.png)